vasvir/orthoeman/README.md

 Assuming that you have access to the host of Moodle via ssh

-* cd to plugin directory
+* cd to plugin directory of the newly cloned orthoeman repository

 ```
     cd orthoeman